Tesla shares jump on Model 3 numbers, Musk deal

 Musk has gained legions of fans for his bold approach to business and technology, using his 23 million Twitter followers account to promote Tesla, his rocket company SpaceX, and tunnel venture, the Boring Co.

 But the claim on Aug.
-7 that he had the funding to take Tesla private, and a subsequent U-turn, stunned Wall Street and came amid public appearances which saw Musk smoke marijuana live on air and call a British diver in the Thai cave rescue a “pedo”.
+7 that he had the funding to take Tesla private, and a subsequent U-turn, stunned Wall Street and came amid public appearances which saw Musk smoke marijuana live on a radio show and call a British diver in the Thai cave rescue a “pedo”.

-He has tweeted only once since the settlement was announced - posting a music video by rap group Naughty by Nature.

 As part of the settlement with the SEC, Tesla will also appoint an independent chairman and two independent directors, responding to calls on Wall Street to relieve the pressure on Musk and provide more balance in the carmaker’s management.

-“The ideal chairman is someone with operational experience in the automotive industry because that’s really where they’ve struggled, on the operational side in terms of the model 3 ramp,” CFRA analyst Garrett Nelson said.
+“This is one of the best cases for appointing an independent chair we have seen in a while,” said Courteney Keatinge, research director for proxy adviser Glass, Lewis & Co.

+“His behavior hasn’t been great for a while.
+And I think this kind of behavior has a ripple effect, when there isn’t steady leadership at the top.”

-Lawyers said that the settlement and size of the fine might give more ammunition to short-sellers pursuing separate cases against Musk for manipulating the company’s shares through the Aug.
+Lawyers said the settlement and size of the fine might give more ammunition to short-sellers pursuing separate cases against Musk for manipulating company shares through the Aug.
 7 tweet, as well as to a probe by the Justice Department.

 But several experienced litigators also said that, while the DOJ probe is separate, the SEC’s settlement might mark the end of official action against Tesla and Musk.